john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 tables, a kitchen to process the orders from the tables, and a waiter to send those orders from the table to the kitchen and back again.

 <br>

+### With synchronous architecture, a task blocks the program until it is doen before moving on.

 In a **synchronous** (or **blocking**) restaurant, the waiter will:
 1.   ***Serve table 1**.*